Quote Your Boat Insurance Today

 But when it comes to your first boat, smaller is often smarter.

-Many first-time buyers enter the market looking at 30+ foot vessels — and are surprised to learn that insurance, training requirements, and operating costs can quickly become overwhelming.
+Many first-time buyers enter the market looking at 30+ foot vessels — and are surprised to learn that boat insurance, training requirements, and operating costs can quickly become overwhelming.

 For most new boaters, a vessel 26 feet or less is often the better place to start.